Will-Griffiths-Ireland/Memoria/README.md

 ### **User Enhancements**

-??
+* Expanded music that is custom to each theme
+* Convert to IOS & Android apps

 ### **Internal Enhancements**

-??
+* Modularize JS into multiple files
+* Refactor code further to reduce size and

 ## **Credits**
 ### **Honorable mentions**
 ​
 Thanks to my mentor Richard who provided valuable input and direction!
-I look forward to melting his mind during the next projects.

 ??
 ​